termitereform/JunkPile/emacs-on-windows.md

 Which allows me to run the `debug-init` stuff easier, when needed.

+# Opening Filetypes with Emacs by Default

+Let's say I want to open all `.el` files with Emacs by default, and I want it to do so by connecting to my Daemon (or starting a new instance if there's no Daemon running).

+**Step 1:** Right-click on a file of the type you want Emacs to open

+**Step 2:** Hover over "Open with.." and pick "Choose another app"

+**Step 3:** Ignore all the options and look for "More Apps"

+**Step 4:** *This is the kicker.* Don't find the `.exe` for Emacs, go find the `GNU Emacs` shortcut in your Start Menu, and use that.

+Now when you open the file it'll do so using your shortcut, which makes this all work as expected.

 # Universal "Summon Emacs" and "Org Capture" Keyboard Shortcuts

 It's not enough to just have Emacs running -- I like being able to call Emacs